 The shares of common stock covered by this prospectus are owned by the selling stockholders.
-As used in the rest of this section of the prospectus, the term "Selling Stockholders" includes the named selling stockholders and any of their pledgees, donees, transferees or other successors in interest selling shares received from a named selling stockholder after the date of this prospectus.
-The shares of common stock covered by this prospectus are referred to in this section as the "Shares."
-The Selling Stockholders may offer and sell, from time to time, some or all of the Shares.
-We have registered the Shares for sale by the Selling Stockholders so that the Shares will be freely tradeable by them.
-Registration of the Shares does not mean, however, that the Shares necessarily will be offered or sold.
-We will not receive any proceeds from any offering or sale by the selling stockholders of the Shares.
-We will pay all costs, expenses and fees in connection with the registration of the Shares.
-The Selling Stockholders will pay all brokerage commissions and similar selling expenses, if any, attributable to the sale of the Shares.
+As used in the rest of this section of the prospectus, the term "selling stockholders" includes the named selling stockholders and any of their pledgees, donees, transferees or other successors in interest selling shares received from a named selling stockholder after the date of this prospectus.
+The selling stockholders may offer and sell, from time to time, some or all of the shares.
+We have registered the shares for sale by the selling stockholders so that the shares will be freely tradeable by them.
+Registration of the shares does not mean, however, that the shares necessarily will be offered or sold.
+We will not receive any proceeds from any offering or sale by the selling stockholders of the shares.
+We will pay all costs, expenses and fees in connection with the registration of the shares.
+The selling stockholders will pay all brokerage commissions and similar selling expenses, if any, attributable to the sale of the shares.

-The Selling Stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
-The Shares may be sold by or for the account of the Selling Stockholders from time to time in transactions on the Nasdaq SmallCap Market, the over-the-counter market, or otherwise.
-These sales may be at fixed prices or prices that may be changed, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
-The Shares may be sold by means of one or more of the following methods: (a) in a block trade in which a broker-dealer will attempt to sell a block of Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; (b) purchases by a broker-dealer as principal and resale by that broker-dealer for its account pursuant to this prospectus; (c) on markets where our common stock is traded or in an exchange distribution in accordance with the rules of the exchange; (d) through broker-dealers, which may act as agents or principals; (e) directly to one or more purchasers; (f) through agents; (g) in connection with the loan or pledge of Shares to a broker-dealer, and the sale of the Shares so loaned or the sale of the Shares so pledged upon a default; (h) in connection with put or call option transactions, in hedge transactions, and in settlement of other transactions in standardized or over-the-counter options; (i) through short sales of the Shares by the Selling Stockholders or counterparties to those transactions; (j) in privately negotiated transactions; or (k) in any combination of the above.
-In addition, any of the Shares that qualify for sale pursuant to Rule 144 under the Securities Act may be sold under Rule 144 rather than pursuant to this prospectus.
+The selling stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+The shares may be sold by or for the account of the selling stockholders from time to time in transactions on the Nasdaq SmallCap Market, the over-the-counter market, or otherwise.
+These sales may be at fixed prices or prices that may be changed, at market prices prevailing at the time of sale, at prices related to these prevailing market prices or at negotiated prices.
+The shares may be sold by means of one or more of the following methods:

+- -- in a block trade in which a broker-dealer will attempt to sell a block of shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - -- purchases by a broker-dealer as principal and resale by that broker-dealer for its account pursuant to this prospectus; - on markets where our common stock is traded or in an exchange distribution in accordance with the rules of the exchange; - -- through broker-dealers, that may act as agents or principals; - -- directly to one or more purchasers; - -- through agents; - -- in connection with the loan or pledge of shares to a broker-dealer, and the sale of the Shares so loaned or the sale of the Shares so pledged upon a default; - in connection with put or call option transactions, in hedge transactions, and in settlement of other transactions in standardized or over-the-counter options; - through short sales of the Shares by the selling stockholders or counterparties to those transactions, in privately negotiated transactions; or - -- in any combination of the above.
+In addition, any of the shares that qualify for sale pursuant to Rule 144 under the Securities Act may be sold under Rule 144 rather than pursuant to this prospectus.

-In effecting sales, brokers or dealers engaged by the Selling Stockholders may arrange for other brokers or dealers to participate.
-The broker-dealer transactions may include (a) purchases of the Shares by a broker-dealer as principal and resales of the Shares by the broker-dealer for its account pursuant to this prospectus; (b) ordinary brokerage transactions; or (c) transactions in which the broker-dealer solicits purchasers.
+In effecting sales, brokers or dealers engaged by the selling stockholders may arrange for other brokers or dealers to participate.
+The broker-dealer transactions may include:

+- purchases of the shares by a broker-dealer as principal and resales of the shares by the broker-dealer for its account pursuant to this prospectus; - -- ordinary brokerage transactions; or - -- transactions in which the broker-dealer solicits purchasers.